 For example, I see from the clusters of symbols that Alaska and the area west of Mexico City both experience a lot of strong earthquakes.
 I then use pop-ups to discover that Alaska has experienced an earthquake more recently than Mexico and that Alaska’s strongest earthquake was 1.1 higher in magnitude than Mexico’s strongest.

 Explore the completed map and see what else you can learn using pop-ups.
-Then, download the ArcGIS Maps for Office add-in and discover how location intelligence can maximize the value of your data.
+Then, download the ArcGIS for Office add-in and discover how location intelligence can maximize the value of your data.

 Magnitude 7+ Earthquakes in North America